OMerkel/Sokoban/README.md

 The original game of Sokoban was created back in the early 1980s Home Computer era by Hiroyuki Imabayashi then distributed by Thinking Rabbit, a Japanese software house.

+## Usage of Browser Javascript Version

+Simply start a session of the [Sokoban game](https://omerkel.github.io/Sokoban/html5/src) in your browser window.

 ## Usage of Dart Version

 You can find a version written in Dart programming language in this repository.
 This is a ASCII graphics version played on the command line console (STDIN/STDOUT).
-A Dart SDK is needed to run it ( https://dart.dev ).
+A Dart SDK is ne eded to run it ( https://dart.dev ).

 ```
 $ cd dart